as of October 10, 2025 at 7:30 a.m. MDT (on a scale from 1 to 5)

 Please check the IMSR for more information.

-Are you or someone in your life interested in working in wildland fire in 2026?
-Numerous seasonal firefighting jobs, fire support jobs, and leadership positions are currently open on USAJobs, the federal government employment portal.
-Search "firefighter" or "wildland fire" to see what's available.
+Thinking about a career in wildland fire in 2026, or know someone who might be?
+Seasonal firefighting, fire support and leadership positions are now being advertised on USAJobs, the federal government’s employment portal.
+Search “firefighter” or “wildland fire” to learn more.

 9 | States currently reporting large fires: |